Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution

-We do not model this early rapid disruption of clusters due to the low number of clusters observed at young ages, which makes estimating the fraction of clusters affected difficult and limits the impact on the CAMF. }

 The final factor $n_\mrm{sec} (M,t)$ gives the bound mass fraction from secular evolution of a star cluster in the Galactic tidal field.
 This mass loss characterised by slow evaporation and eventual dissolution must depend on the initial cluster mass in order to recover a dependence of the cluster lifetime on the initial cluster mass.

-{ Our approach here mirrors that of \cite{lamgi06,lamea}, with both the mass loss rate and the cluster lifetime being characterised by power laws in initial mass.
-However, we do not consider different effects separately and thus do not fix parameters a priori. }
+Our approach here mirrors that of \cite{lamgi06,lamea}, with both the mass loss rate and the cluster lifetime being characterised by power laws in initial mass.
+However, we did not consider different effects separately and thus did not fix parameters a priori.